OpenNebula/docs/source/integration/infrastructure_integration/sd.rst

    -  ``vm_id`` is the id of the VM
    -  ``ds_id`` is the target datastore (the original datastore for the image)

 -  **mv**: moves images/directories across system\_ds in different hosts.
-When used for the system datastore the script will received the directory ARGUMENT
+When used for the system datastore the script will received the directory ARGUMENT.
+This script will be also called for the image TM for each disk to perform setup tasks on the target node.

    -  **ARGUMENTS**: ``hostA:system_ds/disk.i|hostB:system_ds/disk.i vm_id ds_id`` OR ``hostA:system_ds/|hostB:system_ds/ vm_id ds_id``
    -  ``hostA`` is the host the VM is in.